Mask-GCG: Are All Tokens in Adversarial Suffixes Necessary for Jailbreak Attacks?: Experiments

+We evaluate Mask-GCG by integrating it into three GCG variants across three LLMs, maintaining their original configurations.
+Tables~\ref{tab:RES1} and~\ref{tab:RES2} report the performance on SCR, ASR, and computational efficiency.

-As shown in Table~\ref{tab:RES1}, Mask-GCG demonstrates varying degrees of suffix compression effects across different target models and GCG variants, with compression ratios ranging from minimal reductions to substantial improvements reaching up to $10.5\%$.
-The compression effectiveness varies significantly depending on the underlying attack method's optimization characteristics.
+\textbf{SCR Analysis.} As shown in Table~\ref{tab:RES1}, Mask-GCG yields suffix compression across target models and GCG variants, with ratios up to $10.5\%$.
+The stability of this compression is supported by low standard deviations, indicating our method reliably identifies redundant tokens across different initializations.
+The degree of compression depends on the optimization characteristics of the underlying attack.

-GCG+Mask-GCG consistently achieves meaningful compression across all models, with the most notable improvements observed on longer suffixes (30 tokens), where compression ratios reach nearly $10\%$ on both Llama models.
-This effectiveness stems from GCG's iterative optimization process, which provides ample opportunities for our method to identify and prune redundant tokens during the extended attack convergence.

-I-GCG+Mask-GCG exhibits limited compression on smaller models due to its rapid attack convergence, leaving insufficient time for effective pruning.
-However, an interesting pattern emerges on the larger Llama-2-13b model, where compression capabilities improve substantially, suggesting that larger models may offer more opportunities for redundancy identification during the I-GCG optimization process.

-AmpleGCG+Mask-GCG demonstrates moderate but stable compression performance across different model architectures, with the most significant improvements observed on the Vicuna-7b model.
-This consistency indicates that our method can effectively identify redundant tokens regardless of the underlying model complexity, though the extent of compression depends on the interaction between the attack method's convergence pattern and our pruning strategy.